 3.05 “Department” means the Colorado Department of Higher Education created and existing pursuant to section §24-1-114, C.R.S.

-3.06 “Elective Credit (for the purposes of a Statewide Transfer Articulation Agreement)” means coursework that is applied by the originating institution toward the Degree with Designation requirements but is not prescribed as a specific required course within the statewide agreement curriculum and may not apply to a specific course or degree requirement at a receiving institution upon transfer.
+3.06 “Elective Credit” means credit that applies toward completion of a Degree with Designation but is not identified in the statewide transfer agreement as a specific required course. .

 3.07 “Foreign University Credit” means credit awarded for coursework completed at an institution of higher education outside the United States that has been evaluated and accepted for credit by a Colorado public institution.